- Start Prepping

 For storing dried beans, it is recommended you stick with airtight sealable food storage containers and mylar bags which stop oxygen absorption for long-term foods.
 The bags help considerably to extend the shelf-life of almost all foods that you are looking to store.
 There are also a number of other ways that you might want to look at to extend the shelf-life of your foods as well.

-Oats are amazing and a very filling food source that can be easily used in breakfasts and sweets.
+Oats are amazing and a very filling food source that can be easily used in all sorts of meals and snacks.
 Sure, they are not as easy to cook as most other food types but can last upwards of 30 years if kept in the same manner as beans.
+And, did we mention how cheap they are.

 Pasta is a great shelf food as it is another carbohydrate item to mix with anything else to make a cold or hot pasta depending on what you are after.
 For most commercially-packaged freeze dried pasta they sit around the 8-30 year shelf lifespan.